Jaheda20/job-vista-client/README.md

 # Cloning the Repository
 1. Open your terminal.
 2. Clone the repository by typing git clone https://github.com/Jaheda20/job-vista-client.git
-3. Change your current directory to the project directory by typing cd metro-homes.
+3. Change your current directory to the project directory by typing cd job-vista.

 # Installing Dependencies
 For the Frontend